vidbina/vidbina.github.io/_posts/2015-12-24-pros-of-conses.markdown

        - list cons
        - immutable
     section: Software Engineering
-description: Note-to-self about Erlang list conses and why to use them to refrain from writing code I could possibly get murdered over by wiser peers.
+description: Note-to-self about Erlang list conses and why to use them to refrain from writing code I could possibly get shunned over by wiser peers.
 mathjax: true
 redirect_from:
   - /tools/pro-of-cons.html